9 Creative Uses for Leftover Paint That Are So Pretty People Will Think They Were Always the Plan

 Every type of interior style can benefit from introducing something unexpectedly joyful, even if it's not visible at first glance of your room.
 That's why you should consider using leftover paint to introduce a new color inside millwork or cabinets, only revealing itself when the doors are flung open.

-For my own home, the obvious space to introduce this idea was in this small living room bar idea.
+For my own home, the obvious space to introduce this idea was in this small home bar idea in our living room.
 It's only really used when guests are around, making for a surprise that can be appreciated at just the right moment.
 With just a small amount of Farrow & Ball's London Stone left over to paint the cupboard, I painted these chunky stripes to ensure the paint went far enough, while creating a more interesting design detail.

 This checkerboard door arch is one of our favorite DIY weekend projects, created freehand by interior designer Tim Veresnovsky to bring some character to his own dining room.
 However, this pattern could be introduced anywhere on a similarly small scale as a way to use up leftover paint.
 Why not try it as a pattern behind a picture frame or gallery wall?